 Axitrader is not listed on any stock market, does not disclose its yearly report on its website.

 This is not terribly unusual for a broker, but you will want to check all of this out before you continue.
-Safety is the most important thing to consider.
+Financial regulation is the most important thing to consider.
 Admiral Markets is not listed as a PLC.

 Benefits of Admiral Markets and Axitrader Compared

 Below we will give you a brief summary of the benefits Admiral Markets and Axitrader offer side by side.

 Admiral Markets offers a minimum deposit of 200 while Axitrader have a 0 minimum deposit.